csgroup-oss/nanobench-tools/README.md

 - We can choose to display plot legends on the side.
 This permits to interactively select which plot we want to display.
 - On top of _box plots_, _violin plots_ are also supported.
-Even when generating violin plots, the associated box plot, median, and mean will also be displayed to help detect quartiles, median… visually.
+Even when generating violin plots, the associated box plot, median, and mean will also be displayed to help visually detect quartiles, median…
 - Spacing between plots have been reduced.
 - The name of each plot will also include the
   [Median Absolute Percentage Error](https://en.wikipedia.org/wiki/Mean_absolute_percentage_error)